AmirDayyef/Lightfall/README.md

 ## 🕯️ Gameplay Overview

+Light every altar to push back the dark and reach the throne room.

 ### Stage 1 — The Cave (Tutorial)
 Your first descent into the dark.
 Learn to move, jump, and light your first altar to clear the stage.